Shareholder Liability and Bank Failure

 73 Pages Posted: 5 Dec 2019 Last revised: 29 Jun 2021

 Date Written: November 20, 2019

-Does additional shareholder liability reduce bank failure?
-We compare the performance of around 4,400 state-regulated banks of similar size in neighboring U.S. states with different liability regimes during the Great Depression.
-We find that additional shareholder liability reduced bank failure by 30%.
-Results are robust to a diff-in-diff analysis incorporating National banks (which faced the same regulations in every state), and are not driven by other differences in state regulation, FED membership, or differential selection into state and nationally regulated banks.
-Our results suggest that exposing shareholders to more downside risk reduces bank risk taking.
+Does enhanced shareholder liability reduce bank failure?
+We compare the performance of around 4,200 state-regulated banks of similar size in neighboring U.S. states with different liability regimes during the Great Depression.
+The distress rate of limited liability banks was 29% higher than that of banks with enhanced liability.
+Results are robust to a diff-in-diff analysis incorporating nationally-regulated banks (which faced the same regulations everywhere) and are not driven by other differences in state regulations, Fed membership, local characteristics, or differential selection into state-regulated banks.
+Our results suggest that exposing shareholders to more downside risk can successfully reduce bank failure.

 Keywords: Bank Risk Taking, Limited Liability, Double Liability, Financial Crises, Great Depression